Sikorsky CH-53E Super Stallion

-The Sikorsky CH-53E Super Stallion is a heavy-lift helicopter operated by the United States military.
+The Sikorsky CH-53E Super Stallion is a heavy lift helicopter operated by the United States military.
 As the Sikorsky S-80, it was developed from the CH-53 Sea Stallion, mainly by adding a third engine, adding a seventh blade to the main rotor, and canting the tail rotor 20°.
 It was built by Sikorsky Aircraft for the United States Marine Corps.
+Developed in the 1970s, it entered service in 1981, and is planned to be in service into the 2030s.
+It is one of the largest military helicopters in service, and is operated from U.S. Navy ships or from land.

-The less common MH-53E Sea Dragon fills the United States Navy's need for long-range minesweeping or airborne mine countermeasures missions, and performs heavy-lift duties for the Navy.
-The Sikorsky CH-53K King Stallion, which has new engines, new composite rotor blades, and a wider aircraft cabin, is set to replace the CH-53E.
+The Navy also operates the MH-53E Sea Dragon which fills the United States Navy's need for long-range minesweeping or airborne mine countermeasures missions, and performs heavy-lift duties for the Navy.
+The Sikorsky CH-53K King Stallion, which has new engines, new composite rotor blades, and a wider aircraft cabin, is set to replace the CH-53E and enter service in the 2020s.
+Most of the Super Stallions in service are configured as MH-53E Sea Dragons.

 Development

 Background

-The CH-53 was the product of the U.S. Marines' "Heavy Helicopter Experimental" (HH(X)) competition began in 1962.
+The CH-53 was the product of the U.S. Marines' "Heavy Helicopter Experimental" (HH(X)) competition begun in 1962.
 Sikorsky's S-65 was selected over Boeing Vertol's modified CH-47 Chinook version.
 The prototype YCH-53A first flew on 14 October 1964.
 The helicopter was designated "CH-53A Sea Stallion" and delivery of production helicopters began in 1966.
 The first CH-53As were powered by two General Electric T64-GE-6 turboshaft engines with 2,850 shp (2,125 kW) and had a maximum gross weight of 46,000 lb (20,865 kg), including 20,000 lb (9,072 kg) in the payload.

 Variants of the original CH-53A Sea Stallion include the RH-53A/D, HH-53B/C, CH-53D, CH-53G, and MH-53H/J/M. The RH-53A and RH-53D were used by the US Navy for minesweeping.
 The CH-53D included a more powerful version of the General Electric T64 engine, used in all H-53 variants, and external fuel tanks.
 The CH-53G was a version of the CH-53D produced in West Germany for the German Army.

 The U.S. Air Force's HH-53B/C "Super Jolly Green Giant" was for special operations and combat rescue, and was first deployed during the Vietnam War.
 The Air Force's MH-53H/J/M Pave Low helicopters were the last of the twin-engined H-53s and were equipped with extensive avionics upgrades for all-weather operation.